Contributed by Staff of Timberline Knolls

 Post-traumatic stress disorder (PTSD), can, and does, lead to a great deal of addiction.
 In fact, the vast majority of those with a substance use disorder have experienced trauma in their lifetimes.

 In severe PTSD cases, the individual can experience terrifying flashbacks and nightmares.
 They can live in a constant state of agitation and dread.
 Every waking minute can prove hellish.
 It is really no wonder that these people often turn to alcohol, or any kind of drug, to provide relief.

-Addressing Both In Treatment
+Addressing Behavioral Concerns and Addiction In Treatment

 In terms of disorders and addictions and which one presented itself first, the answer is often not that important.
 What is critical, though, pertains to treatment.
 Disorders and addictions must be treated simultaneously.
 Anything less than that should be considered inadequate treatment.